nabsabraham/my-website/content/author/admin/_index.md

    link = "files/cv.pdf"

 +++
-I am currently a Research Associate at the Lunenfeld-Tanenbaum Research Institute supervised by [Dr. Farzad Khalvati](https://sites.google.com/site/farzadkhalvati/) where I work on medical image analysis problems using deep learning.
-I am a recent graduate from the [Ryerson Multimedia Lab](https://www.ryerson.ca/multimedia-research-laboratory/) supervised by [Dr. Naimul Khan](https://www.ee.ryerson.ca/people/NKhan.html).
+I am a Data Scientist in the R&D Health and Wellness division at Loblaw Companies Limited.
+I was formerly a Research Associate at the Lunenfeld-Tanenbaum Research Institute supervised by [Dr. Farzad Khalvati](https://sites.google.com/site/farzadkhalvati/) where I worked on medical image analysis problems using deep learning.
+I graduated from the [Ryerson Multimedia Lab](https://www.ryerson.ca/multimedia-research-laboratory/) supervised by [Dr. Naimul Khan](https://www.ee.ryerson.ca/people/NKhan.html).
 My thesis research focused on improved medical image segmentation practices via a new objective function and a new multi-modal architecture.
-Recently, I have become very interested in utilizing generative models for semi-supervised tasks in computer vision.
+Recently, I am interested in multi-modality problems and graph neural networks.